 And in the end, for me, I'd rather not see it.

-But when the puck gets dropped and the ball gets tipped and the kickoff is done, I don't think about that stuff when the game's gone on.
+But when the puck gets dropped and the ball gets tipped and the kickoff is done, I don't think about that stuff when the game's going on.

-It just it takes the most unifying moment of people of all backgrounds, all races, creeds, colors, socioeconomic uh uh levels, and it and you have a shared passion of the sport, a shared passion for your team.
+It just, it takes the most unifying moment of people of all backgrounds, all races, creeds, colors, socioeconomic levels, and you have a shared passion of the sport, a shared passion for your team.

 It's a unifying moment.